Topkapı Palace: History

 Later sultans made various modifications to the palace, though Mehmed II's basic layout was mostly preserved.
 The palace was significantly expanded between 1520 and 1560, during the reign of Suleyman the Magnificent.
 The Ottoman Empire had expanded rapidly and Suleyman wanted his residence to reflect its growing power.
+The Palace experienced a Greater expansion after Suleiman's wife and Haseki sultan of the Ottoman Empire at that time, Hurrem Sultan, decided to permanently shift Ottoman Imperial Harem to Topkapi palace after a great fire destroyed the Old Palace in 1541 and thereby to increase her authority and influence upon the Ottoman Empire's state as well as foreign affairs.
+This was a significant break from established customs, as Mehmed the Conqueror had specifically issued a decree to the effect that no women would be allowed to reside in the same building where government affairs were conducted.
+From that time, Topkapi not only served as the administrative center of the Ottoman Empire but also as the Imperial Residence of Sultan, his entire family and as the center of Imperial Harem of the Empire.
+The palace experienced a great expansion than ever seen, with the Harem covering a huge portion of the Palace, it contained more than 400 rooms.
+After Hürrem resided at Topkapı it became known as the New Palace (saray-ı jedid).
 The chief architect in this period was the Persian Alaüddin, also known as Acem Ali.
 He was also responsible for the expansion of the Harem.
 In 1574, after a great fire destroyed the kitchens, Mimar Sinan was entrusted by Sultan Selim II to rebuild the damaged parts of the palace.
 Mimar Sinan restored and expanded not only the damaged areas, but also the Harem, baths, the Privy Chamber and various shoreline pavilions.

 By the end of the 16th century, the palace had acquired its present appearance.
 The palace is an extensive complex rather than a single monolithic structure, with an assortment of low buildings constructed around courtyards, interconnected with galleries and passages.
 Few of the buildings exceed two stories.
 Seen from above, the palace grounds are divided into four main courtyards and the harem.
 The first courtyard was the most accessible, while the fourth courtyard and the harem were the most inaccessible.
 Access to these courtyards was restricted by high walls and controlled with gates.
 Apart from the four to five main courtyards, various other small to mid-sized courtyards exist throughout the complex.
 Estimates of the total size of the complex varies from around 592,600 m2 to 700,000 m2.